Macleaya cordata - P9

 Use

-Privacy screen, solitary plant, woodland edge, herbaceous border, bee pasture
+Privacy screen, solitary plant, woodland edge, perennial border, bee pasture

 -